magento/devdocs/_includes/install/sampledata/sample-data-clone.md

 <div markdown="1">

 <h2 id="sample-clone">Install sample data by cloning repositories</h2>
-This topic discusses how to get the Magento sample data by cloning the Magento GitHub repository and the sample data repository.
+This topic discusses how to get the Magento sample data if you cloned the Magento GitHub repository.
 This method is intended only for contributing developers (that is, developers who plan to contribute to the Magento 2 codebase).

 If you're not a contributing developer, choose one of the other options displayed in the table of contents on the left side of the page.